Skip to contents

 data

-A data frame containing geographic coordinates.
-The required columns are sample_longitude_dd and sample_latitude_dd.
-These must be numeric and within valid ranges (-180 to 180 for longitude, -90 to 90 for latitude).
+Optional data frame containing coordinate columns.
+The expected names are sample_longitude_dd and sample_latitude_dd.
+These must be numeric and fall within valid geographic ranges.

 shoredistance

-Logical; if TRUE (default), the distance to the nearest shore is returned.
+Logical; if TRUE, distance to the nearest shore is included.

 grids

-Logical; if TRUE (default), environmental grid values (e.g., temperature, bathymetry) are returned.
+Logical; if TRUE, environmental grid values are included.

 areas